ACINQ/eclair/README.md

 docker run -ti --rm -v "/path_on_host:/data" -e "JAVA_OPTS=-Declair.printToConsole" acinq/eclair
 ```

-If you enabled the API you can check the status of eclair using the command line tool:
+If you enabled the API you can check the status of Eclair using the command line tool:

 ```shell
 docker exec <container_name> eclair-cli -p foobar getinfo